 Personal Music Renaissance

 After graduate school, Kieran decided to end a self-imposed hiatus from music, which he had begun while pursuing a master's degree in journalism.
 He again started to practice the drums with discipline, as well as study and research music.
 He unpacked his turntables from storage and began to DJ again.
 He also began to teach himself and study Portuguese and then spent significant time in Brazil, particularly Rio de Janeiro.
 He was blessed to have the opportunity to perform music in southern Bahia and later DJ at parties in São Paulo, and in Rio, notably in Favela Vidigal and also at La Paz Nightclub in Lapa, Rio's main nightlife neighborhood.

 From The Present Into The Future

 Today, Kieran holds down a job at Forbes Magazine, as the Producer and Engineer, Forbes Podcasts and a producer/director/editor with the video team while he still maintains his gig with Democracy Now!.
-He has also been a regular contributor to LargeUp.com, a music and lifestyle outlet revolving around the Caribbean.
+He was also a regular contributor to LargeUp.com, a music and lifestyle outlet revolving around the Caribbean.
 He co-hosted and engineered the associated weekly radio show, The LargeUp Sessions, during its run on RadioLily.com at Miss Lily's Restaurant in the Village.

 In early 2018, Kieran moved the show/simultaneous event to its current home at Kinfolk 90 in Williamsburg, Brooklyn.
 He currently curates, DJs and hosts the music program, The REFRESH Radio Show, which is a live broadcast during an afterwork happy hour hangout Thursdays 6:30-9:30pmET.
 As a drummer, he performed with ILLEGALIZE, a live instrument hip-hop group fronted by a male and female emcee duo.